 The Pakistani business sector is characterized by low productivity and low growth which in turn has had a major impact on export growth, economic growth and household incomes.
 While there has been research conducted on specific firm-level issues the business community, there has been very little work done on understanding the level of business confidence.
 In 2015, the ITC conducted in first annual business confidence survey to understand the perceptions of the business community regarding the prevailing economic conditions and the level of innovation being done.
 The results of this survey were summarized in the ITC's first Business Confidence Report.
-The ITC has continued to take the lead in understanding business confidence reports.
+The ITC has continued to take the lead in understanding business confidence by conducting yearly survey and publishing yearly business confidence reports.